Three works by Maarten Vanden Eynde

-A cup glued together from its fragments is another matter: it – has – clearly –- already – had – a – life, and that is something you can muse upon as you slowly sip your tea or coffee from it.
+A cup glued together from its fragments is another matter: it – has – clearly - had – a – life - already, and that is something you can muse upon as you slowly sip your tea or coffee from it.

-A single photo, a single pair of objects, already seems to be unique and bear scant relation to the rest.
+One single photo in this series, one pair of objects, already seems to be unique and bears scant relation to the rest.

 In order to assign a meaning to the two pieces in front of us, in order to explain them, we would have to take them apart or open them out.
 By the way: in some languages the word “explain” literally means “unfold”: “ex-pliquer” in French, for instance, or: “s-piegare” in Italian.
 However, taking apart and unfold are two actions that have very different outcomes.
 If we take something apart then it separates into individual pieces, and if we want to assign a meaning to it, we will begin with those pieces.
 On the other hand, after being unfolded an object is still coherently joined, and its meaning lies in its cohesion.